Bringing Family to Brazil: Family Reunion Visa Complete Guide

 Step 1: Document Your Visa Status

-• Demonstrate you have legal residency status
+• Demonstrate you have legal residency status that qualifies you to sponsor dependents

 Step 2: Compile Family Documentation